Real-time therapy session for a neurodivergent AI

 Research phase collaborators: Biljana Radinoska, Emilia Grzeczka, Gregory Dyachkov

-Special thanks to Raoni Saleh, Yves Regenass, Gala Faraus, Liza Spivakovskaya, Erik Lint, Willem Weemhoff, Jos Daamen, Asya Deinekina, Charlot Van Der Meer, Sonya Golovkova, Tasha Arlova.
+Special thanks to Raoni Saleh, Yves Regenass, Gala Faraus, Liza Spivakovskaya, Erik Lint, Willem Weemhoff, Jos Daamen, Asya Deinekina, Charlot Van Der Meer, Sonya Golovkova, Tasha Arlova, Alice Pons, Olivia Reschofsky and many others

-Photos by Tasha Arlova, Sonya Golovkova, Roel Backaert.
+Photos by Tasha Arlova, Sonya Golovkova, Thiemi Higashi.